kunle123-ui/kunle/Smart-Contract.md

 # Debugging Smart Contracts

 In order to debug your smart contract, you will need to setup a local `nodeos` node.
 This local node can be run as separate private testnet or as an extension of networked testnet.
+This local node also needs to be run with the contracts-console option on, either `--contracts-console` via the command line or `contracts-console = true` via the config.ini

 When creating your smart contract for the first time, it is recommended to test and debug your smart contract on a private testnet first, since you have full control of the entire blockchain.
 This enables you to have unlimited amount of currency